egeulgen/NOTATES/README.md

 ## Overview of the Pipeline
 The pipeline consists of several bash and R scripts, and a wrapper bash script.

 The combined germline variation, somatic Single Nucleotide Variant(SNV) and Insertion/Deletion(InDel) discovery pipeline was created based on the GATK Best Practices workflow.
 Germline SNV and InDels are called using GATK HaplotypeCaller.
-Somatic SNV and InDels are called using GATK MuTect 2.
+Somatic SNV and InDels are called using GATK MuTect2.
 Both germline and somatic variants are annotated via Oncotator.

 Tumor contamination and tumor-normal concordance are estimated using Conpair.